gabriels17/syllabus-2019/Assignments/Day11/README.md

 Once you are done the API tests should be run against an `apitest` instance.

-### Capacity Test Job
+### Capacity Test Stage

-Now create a new Jenkins job identical to the deployment job except:
+Now create a new Jenkins stage identical to the deployment stage except:
 - It should run Terraform from `/var/lib/jenkins/terraform/hgop/capacitytest`
 - It should have `capacitytest` as the Terraform environment parameter value.
 - It should run the capacity tests against the new `capacitytest` instance.